DiegoCiccia/dgraph/README.md

 # dgraph
-A Stata package for t-test graphs
+A Stata package for t-test graphs - Update: tables with significance levels in Stata console and \LaTeX

 v.
-1.0.1
+2.0

 This package generates a stacked coefficient plot for two-tailed t-tests.
 It is very useful for showcasing, through a very simple line of code, a graphical representation of covariates imbalance between groups.